-John brings 33 years of leadership and management experience acquired through his work as a Senior IT Manager for a large global financial organisation.
+Now retired, John brings 33 years of leadership and management experience acquired through his work as a Senior IT Manager for a large global financial organisation.
 His position as a strategic leader: managing, reporting and delivering multi-million pound board level business cases on time and on budget including the management of personnel and finance matters for staff (up to 300+ across several countries), offices, programmes, projects and live IT services.
 He is a highly effective manager of people who places great emphasis on staff development particularly those who occupy senior leadership posts.

 John has a wealth of governance experience at nursery, primary and secondary level in schools and academies, having been a governor since the late 1980’s.
 He is a highly experienced Chair who has also been a National Leader of Governance since 2013, mentoring other Chairs of Governors and undertaking Reviews of Governance.
 John was instrumental in setting up Aston Community Education Trust and as Chair of the Trust, he leads the strategic direction and reviews the audited accounts to ensure financial soundness, best value and strategic alignment.